 Clenching and grinding puts a crazy amount of pressure on the jaw and the nearby teeth.
 This repeated pressure can eventually cause the enamel on your teeth to erode and will increase your risk of tooth chips, fractures, or breaks, all of which contribute to increased sensitivity.

 A good dentist can help you identify and rectify your TMJ troubles.

 Periodontal disease (which is another name for advanced gum disease) is the actually #1 cause of tooth loss in adults.
 This infection generally starts out as no big deal.
 You might begin to notice things such as bloody or swollen gums.

 However, it won’t be long before the infection takes over the entire mouth.
 In the process, it may cost you several of your teeth.
 As such, patients with gum infection also have problems with sensitive teeth, while they still have teeth, that is.

 If you are experiencing gum disease, we can help you turn things around quickly.

 Call Now To Reclaim Your Smile

 If you are experiencing sensitivity, we’ll help you figure out the cause and the cure quickly.
-All you have to do is call North Oaks Dental in Royal Oak, MI today at 248-712-1522 or contact us online to schedule an appointment to explore our comprehensive dentistry solutions.
+All you have to do is call North Oaks Dental in Royal Oak, MI today at 248-220-7021 or to schedule an appointment to explore our comprehensive dentistry solutions.